monsonite/Gigatron-CAD/README.md

 There are both PDF and PNG overviews of the ALU and Memory sections - a convenient way of representing the complete design.

+The files have been posted - so that anyone who wants to build on the Gigatron design, has a known starting point in EagleCAD.

 Certain modifications have been made in the process.

 74HCT273 has been exchanged for the more bus friendly 74HCT573